lkankowski/php-portfolio-notification-service/README.md

 to receive communication in their preferred language.
 * [ ] (Bonus point) Usage tracking: we can track what messages were sent, when and to whom.

+## Providers

+### Mailgun
+With trial account you can send emails only to authorized recipients - by default account owner.

 ## TO IMPROVE
 * [ ] more abstraction over recipient data currently stored directly in `NotificationFormData`